requirejs/cajon/README.md

 });
 ```

-and it also allows the use of __dirname and __filename inside that
+and it allows the use of __dirname and __filename inside that
 wrapped code.

 Cajon assigns the `cajon` variable to the be same as the `requirejs`
 variable, so you can use that if you want to specifically call out the usage
 of cajon.
-However, note that the requirejs optimizer only understands uses
+However, the requirejs optimizer only understands
-of `require`, `requirejs` and `define`, it will not see `cajon` uses.
+of `require`, `requirejs` and `define`, it will not understand `cajon`.
 This is
 particularly important if you are using the optimizer's `mainConfigFile`
 option.

 It is best to just use the global `require` if you want the code to be
-portable to RequireJS and almond, and only do detection of `cajon` if you
+portable to RequireJS, almond and other AMD loaders, and only do detection
-want to know if cajon is available.
+of `cajon` if you want to know if cajon is available.

 ## How to use it

 There is a `demo` directory that shows example use, but basically,
-put cajon.js in a `<script>` tag and load code via `require([])`.
-Note the
+put cajon.js in a `<script>` tag and load modules via `require([])`.
-**Restrictions** section below though.
+Note the [Restrictions](#restrictions) section below though.

 To optimize the demo, run:

-    node tools/r.js demo/app.build.js
+    node tools/r.js -o demo/app.build.js

 This will generate the optimized project in a `demo-built` directory.
 All
 the modules in the build output will have been converted to AMD style, so